pouchdb-community/ember-pouch/README.md

 `findRecord` now returns a long running Promise if the record is not found.
 It only rejects the promise if a deletion of the record is found.
 Otherwise this promise will wait for eternity to resolve.
 This makes sure that belongsTo relations that have been loaded in an unexpected order will still resolve correctly.
 This makes sure that ember-data does not set the belongsTo to null if the Pouch replicate would have loaded the related object later on.
 (This only works for async belongsTo, sync versions will need this to be implemented in relational-pouch)

+## Upgrading

+### Version 8

+Version 8 introduces the custom PouchDB setup in the adapter instead of having a default setup in `addon/pouchdb.js`.
+So if you used `import PouchDB from 'ember-pouch/pouchdb'` in your files, you now have to make your own 'PouchDB bundle' in the same way we do it in the default adapter blueprint.
+The simplest way to do this is to run the blueprint by doing `ember g ember-pouch` (which will overwrite your application adapter, so make sure to commit that file first) and take the `import PouchDB from...` until the final `.plugin(...)` line and put that into your original adapter (or a separate file if you use more than one adapter).
+You can also copy the lines from [the blueprint file in git](https://github.com/pouchdb-community/ember-pouch/blob/master/blueprints/pouch-adapter/files/__root__/adapters/__name__.js)

+We also removed the pouchdb-browser package and relational-pouch as a package.json dependency, so you will have to install the packages since the lines above depend upon.
+`npm install pouchdb-core pouchdb-adapter-indexeddb pouchdb-adapter-http pouchdb-mapreduce pouchdb-replication pouchdb-find relational-pouch --save-dev`

+This way you can now decide for yourself which PouchDB plugins you want to use.
+You can even remove the http or indexeddb ones if you just want to work offline or online.

 ## Installation

 - `git clone` this repository